prodoxx/game-of-life/README.md

 ## Assumptions Made

-We made a few assumptions.
+I made a few assumptions.

 1. Typlically games like this have rooms and since rooms fits in perfectly with Socket.io.
 I went with this design.
 There is a 5 users per game that can be configured at `api/src/config/config.ts`. the grid is small so I figured we would want more than 5.
-We could have also allowed for panning and unlimited cells and with this allow a lot of users but we could do this later if we had time.
+I could have also allowed for panning and unlimited cells and with this allow a lot of users but we could do this later if we had time.
 2. Predefined pattern put by a user covers an alive cell.
 They don't go out of the grid container, though.
-3. We added a room link so the host can share it with others so other people can join.
+3. I added a room link so the host can share it with others so other people can join.
 This wasn't in the spec but it made sense to me given that I play games often.
-4. We tag the user with a userId that we save in localStorage so if they disconnect and come back later, their color and state stayed the same and they can continue playing.
+4. I tag a user with a userId that we save in localStorage so if they disconnect and come back later, their color and state stayed the same and they can continue playing.
-5. The specs didn't say but we made the game rooms short lived.
-We set it to 24 hours in `api/src/config/config.ts` so it should automatically remove the room state and game state after that time.
-We did this because we just assumed the games won't be long and also to save resources especially since we are using redis.
+5. The specs didn't say but I made the game rooms short lived.
+I set it to 24 hours in `api/src/config/config.ts` so it should automatically remove the room state and game state after that time.
+I did this because I just assumed the games won't be long and also to save resources especially since we are using redis.
-6. We used esbuild for the API because it's faster to build and also easier to configure with Typescript's ESM related config.
+6. I used esbuild for the API because it's faster to build and also easier to configure with Typescript's ESM related config.
 7. Users can't join a room once the game as started.
 This is a typical design for most games I've seen.
 It simplifies things but its possible to allow this.
 8. This will only be a desktop game so time wasn't spent making it look good on smaller screens.